felixSchl/neodoc/README.md

 > **Neodoc** is fully usable and well-tested.
 If you find there is something
 > broken or unintuitive about neodoc, please do [open an issue][issue-tracker].
-> The following gives on overview of where docopt is headed
+> The following gives on overview of where docopt is headed.

 ### Beta Target (complete) ####